Mobility Stretching Exercises

 For contract-relax techniques, contract the muscle being stretched or the opposing muscles for approximately 5 seconds before relaxing deeper for 10 seconds.

-Always maintain safe joint positions and a safe environment.
-If you feel numbness, burning or tingling then stop and reset or move to a less intense exercise.
+Remember to always maintain safe joint positions and a safe environment.
+If you feel numbness, burning or tingling then stop and reset or move to a less intense stretching exercise.

 Mobilize at least 2 minutes for each exercise to gain lasting change.
 Mobilize after each training session while your body is still warm for the greatest effects.